tforsythia/turbofan-predictive-maintenance/README.md

 # turbofan-predictive-maintenance
-for remaining useful life of a turbofan engine
+for remaining useful life of a turbofan engine, using NASA's Turbofan Engine Degradation Simulation dataset from the Prognostics Data Repository.